 Notify your attorney of the date you consider to be the beginning of your separation, and be sure to provide the names and contact information of corroborating witnesses, such as relatives and friends.
 They should all be able to say something along the lines of, “Yes, as of October 8, 2017, Leo left Luna and told everybody he was getting a divorce because she was, you know, doing it with Cosmo.
 I know because that was the date of the Draconids Meteor Shower.
 Duh.”

 Duh indeed.
 Get your dates and facts straight, and keep your calendar clear, so you can pinpoint precisely when your date of separation was for your Virginia divorce.
 Contact The Firm for Men at 757-383-9184, or reach out to us online.
-We are here to help you understand legal terms and legal concepts, like date of separation and what a property settlement agreement is … plus, we have offices in Newport News as well as Virginia Beach.
+We are here to help you understand legal terms and legal concepts, like date of separation and what a property settlement agreement is.
 And by the way, we plan to be here long after Halley’s Comet has come and gone.